 Who Benefits from CA SB-9?

 CA SB-9 is specifically designed to benefit homeowners, not real estate developers.
-In order to benefit from CA SB-9, the owner of the property must occupy it.
-When splitting the lot or building additional units, no tenants may be displaced.
+To help from CA SB-9, the property owner must occupy it.
+No tenants may be displaced when splitting the lot or building additional units.

-The law is designed to give homeowners more freedom to build homes for multi-generational family members or to offer as rental properties.
-People who are struggling to find affordable housing in California will benefit from CA SB-9, as well as those who are interested in dividing their property or constructing a duplex and previously thought they would be unable to because of zoning laws.
+The law is designed to give homeowners more freedom to build homes for multi-generational family members or to offer rental properties.
+People struggling to find affordable housing in California will benefit from CA SB-9, as well as those interested in dividing their property or constructing a duplex and previously thought they would be unable to because of zoning laws.

 FAQs about CA SB 9

 - Will apartment buildings be built in single-family neighborhoods?
-No, CA SB-9 only permits up to four units on a single-family home parcel, and the new units must be neighborhood-scale homes that keep with the look of the community.
+No, CA SB-9 only permits up to four units on a single-family home parcel, and the new units must be neighborhood-scale homes that keep with the community’s look.

 - Does CA SB 9 apply to historic homes?
 No, CA SB-9 excludes historic homes and landmark districts.

 - Will CA SB 9 lead to demolitions and evictions?
-The law is designed to protect tenants and promote lot splitting without demolition of the existing home.
+The law is designed to protect tenants and promote lot splitting without destroying the existing home.

 - How can I apply?
-Homeowners who wish to either construct a multi-dwelling unit (including dividing an existing structure) or divide a lot will simply submit their application as usual to the city planning division and CA SB-9 will inform the approval process.
+Homeowners who wish to construct a multi-dwelling unit (including dividing an existing structure) or divide a lot will submit their application as usual to the city planning division.
+And CA SB-9 will inform the approval process.

-Amar Realtor offers expert real estate services with proven results in the Cupertino real estate market as well as outlying areas including homes for sale in Milpitas, San Jose, Campbell and properties in San Mateo County, homes in Contra Costa and Alameda County.
+Amar REALTOR® offers expert real estate services with proven results in Bay Area Housing Market, including Homes for sale in Santa Clara County, San Mateo County, Contra Costa County, and Alameda County.